 Well-formulated questions can help in many ways:

-1. They help to focus on evidence that is directly relevant to patients’ clinical needs.
+1. They help you focus on evidence that is directly relevant to patients’ clinical needs.

-2. They help to focus on evidence that directly addresses clinicians or learners' knowledge needs.
+2. They help you focus on evidence that directly addresses clinicians' or learners' knowledge needs.

 3. They can suggest high-yield search strategies.